Tramadol use refers to taking the drug in any way other than prescribed and can include:

 If you are addicted to tramadol, a more intensive treatment program is likely to be recommended.
-The most supportive setting to receive intensive treatment for opioid abuse is an inpatient treatment program, which can offer 24-hour supervision and support for people recovering from drug abuse.
+The most supportive setting to receive intensive treatment for opioid use is an inpatient treatment program, which can offer 24-hour supervision and support for people recovering from drug use.

 Effective treatments offered within inpatient programs for opioid addiction may include:

 Medical detox services: Medical detox services provide a safe and supervised setting for patients to undergo opioid detox and withdrawal.
 Under the supervision of medical professionals, patients may be treated with medicines to ease withdrawal symptoms and be monitored for other health concerns.